 Know where all the letters are

-Here is a link to Equine-World with helpful poems for memorizing letters for both the small and the standard dressage arena
+Have your riders make up a helpful poem for memorizing letters for both the small and the standard dressage arena.

 Know Your Test